Breathing performance of regulators: Work of breathing

 Work of breathing (WOB) is the energy expended to inhale and exhale a breathing gas.
 It is usually expressed as work per unit volume, for example, joules/litre, or as a work rate (power), such as joules/min or equivalent units, as it is not particularly useful without a reference to volume or time.
 It can be calculated in terms of the pulmonary pressure multiplied by the change in pulmonary volume, or in terms of the oxygen consumption attributable to breathing.

 The total work of breathing when using a breathing apparatus is the sum of the physiological work of breathing and the mechanical work of breathing of the apparatus.

 In a normal resting state the physiological work of breathing constitutes about 5% of the total body oxygen consumption.
 It can increase considerably due to illness or constraints on gas flow imposed by breathing apparatus, ambient pressure, or breathing gas composition.

+The performance of a regulator refers to the mechanical work of breathing of the regulator and excludes the physiological work of breathing.
+Mechanical work of breathing is strongly influenced by breathing rate, which is specified in the standards.

+For a given volume over a given time, work of breathing for the full breath cycle and for the inhalation part of the cycle are calculated from the instantaneous pressures measured between the inside and outside of the regulator casing.
+The changes in volume are known from the characteristics of the positive displacement breathing cycle simulator.
+Peak pressures and transient pressure spikes are also measured, and recorded for analysis, as there are limits specified in the standards for these values.
+Work of breathing is the instantaneous pressure x change in volume integrated over the cycle, and inhalation work of breathing is the work of breathing for the inhalation part of the cycle.

+The breathing cycle of the test machine may not accurately represent flow in any given human breath.
+The ANSTI testing machine uses a sinusoidal volume change, which is simple to analyse.
+A human breath can be very variable.